mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-airgapped/index.md

 You could set `spec.kubernetes.controlPlane.keepalived.interface` to specify the network interface you want to use for the Keepalived VIP.
 This field is optional.
-If not set, Konvoy will automatically detect the network interface to use based on the route to the VIP.
+If not set, Konvoy will try to automatically detect the network interface to use based on the route to the VIP.
+If Konvoy fails detect the correct network interface, the Konvoy's deployment may fail on the kubeadm step.

 You could also set `spec.kubernetes.controlPlane.keepalived.vrid` to specify the [Virtual Router ID][vrrp] used by Keepalived.
 This field is optional.